tegh04/High-Performance-Computing-for-the-TSP/README.md

 The solver.py shows how to import the function and how to run execute the code on a command-line interface like Anaconda Prompt.
 Please note the tsp_python.pyx needs to build first before being used.
 This will result in a file called tsp_python.so.
 In addition, the compilation instructions are provided in setup.py file which will be used in the build process.
 For convience I provided the tsp_python.so file so that no building is required.

 ### Data used
 tsp_51_1 contains information on the node points that need to be visited in TSP.
 For more testing data I recommend access the Coursera course on Discrete Optimisation and downloading the relevant files there.
+The first line list the number of nodes that need to be visited.
+All the other lines contain point at which each node is located.